 Westies Hut | Fiordland National Park

 One of the most curious huts around.
 Situated in a large sea cave that you could easily drive a bus through, well, if you could get a bus there.
 Originally built as a permanent tent, a timber accommodation annex with bunks was added.
-Then corrugated steel was installed over the canvas, and a decent woodburner installed.
+Then corrugated steel was installed over the canvas, and a decent woodburner was installed.
 The interior canvas has been wallpapered with Victorian-style wallpaper, although in many places you can still see the canvas behind.
 Has a well-stocked kitchen.

 Some may find there are two major issues.
-The hut is in a rather damp cage, meaning the hut is relatively damp, and that rock is rather overbearing.
+The hut is in a rather damp cave, meaning the hut is relatively damp, and that rock is rather overbearing.
 Secondly, the interior has a considerable smell of rat about it.